Products

 Intervener Services and Interveners in Educational Settings: Definition

-A national definition of intervener services was developed in fulfillment of one of the implementation strategies that emerged in the Recommendations for Improving Intervener Services.
+This national definition of intervener services was developed to fulfill one of the implementation strategies that emerged in the Recommendations for Improving Intervener Services (2012).
+It was initially published 2013 and updated in 2018 and 2021.

-This discussion guide is to help IEP teams make informed decisions about whether intervener services are appropriate for a particular student.
+This discussion guide was designed to help IEP teams make informed decisions about whether intervener services are appropriate for a particular student.

 Recommendations for Improving Intervener Services